boltops-tools/lono/docs/_docs/next-steps.md

 * Check out the [lono](https://github.com/tongueroo/lono) repo on GitHub
 * Submit an issue
-* Write a blog post describing how you are using lono, or an interesting problem lono has allowed you to solve
+* Write a blog post describing how you are using lono, or a problem lono has allowed you to solve

 Everyone can contribute to making lono better, including the documentation.
 These docs are the lono repo located the [docs folder](https://github.com/tongueroo/lono/tree/master/docs).
 Please fork the project and open a pull request!
 We love your pull requests.
 Contributions are encouraged and welcomed!